Teresa Weatherall Neal,

 He is a member of the Grand Valley Metropolitan Council, the Friends of West Michigan Business Political Action Committee, and the Grand Rapids Area Chamber of Commerce’s Policy and Education/Workforce Development Committees and was recently appointed to the Kent County Zoo Transition Committee.

 Mayda Bahamonde-Gunnell is the Executive Director for Leadership Middle School, Equity & Inclusion, and English Language Learners Program.
 During the past 26 years, she has served the Grand Rapids Public Schools as an elementary teacher, elementary principal, and the Executive Director of Elementary Schools.

 Dr. Gunnell holds a Bachelor of Arts degree from St. Peter’s College, a Master of Education degree from Kean University, and a Doctorate in Educational Leadership from Western Michigan University.

 In support of Superintendent Neal’s academic plan, Dr. Gunnell is working with middle school principals, teachers, coaches and curriculum coordinators to create a Vision of Quality Teaching and Learning for GRPS Middle Schools, English Language Learners Program, and the development of the Equity and Inclusion Department.
 This plan will provide a targeted instructional focus to all Grand Rapids Public Schools’ stakeholders and prepare students for college and career readiness.

 Rick Noel is the Executive Director of Elementary, K-8’s, and Early Childhood Programs.
-For the past 25 years, Mr. Noel has proudly served the Grand Rapids Public Schools as a teacher, Assistant Principal and Principal.
+For over 30 years, Mr. Noel has proudly served the Grand Rapids Public Schools as a teacher, Assistant Principal and Principal.

 In support of Superintendent Neal’s academic plan, Mr. Noel is working with elementary school principals, teachers, coaches and curriculum coordinators to create a Vision of Quality Teaching and Learning for GRPS Elementary Schools.
 This plan will provide a targeted instructional focus to all Grand Rapids Public Schools’ stakeholders and prepare students for college and career readiness.